2021 Glacier Itinerary: What To Do, Eat, and Drink While the Many Glacier Road Is Under Construction

 Day 1: Dream Glacier National Park Vacation – Introduction to Glacier National Park

 Wake up in West Glacier, Montana.
 If you’re staying with us at Glacier Guides Lodge, a delicious, healthy breakfast is included.
 Otherwise, don’t miss the tasty fare and steaming coffee at the Sunflower Cafe!
 (Here’s a handy list of our picks for other local accommodations, too.)

-Depending on what day of the week you arrive, join us for a guided hike or a Nature Walk, offered on Tuesday or Thursday mornings.
+Depending on what day of the week you arrive, join us for a guided hike or a Nature Walk.
 Learn about glaciation, flora and fauna, cultural concerns, and more.
 Our interpretive guides have led hikes in Glacier National Park park since 1983.
 Whether you’re a first time visitor or a repeat offender, we bet you’ll learn something new from them.

 If you choose the Nature Walk option, you’ll be finished up around lunchtime.
 What to eat?
 We love the authentic Mexican fare at La Casita, located just across the street from us in the Crown of the Continent Discovery Center, which also serves up cocktails, espresso, and fabulous ice cream.

 After lunch, explore historic Lake McDonald Lodge, originally built as a hunting lodge.
 We especially love the quiet peace of the Reading Room near the creek.
 Next, enjoy a boat tour of Lake McDonald, the park’s largest lake, with the great people at Glacier Park Boat Co.
 Advance reservations are highly recommended.
 As in, make them now!